 If you have problems running the iOS version, you can try the following:

-Check the list of prerequisites before running this sample.
-You can find them here.
+Note: We recommend checking the list of prerequisites before running this sample.

 From your iOS simulator, you can debug the application and see console outputs to Chrome.
 Press Command + D to see a screen like below: